The Bankrate promise

 Flexible death benefits in adjustable life insurance

 Adjustable life insurance also gives you the option to adjust your death benefit amount.
 With other types of life insurance, the face value of your policy is fixed.
 With adjustable life insurance, however, you can raise and lower the death benefit as you need to.
+However, if the increase in your death benefit is large, your life insurance company may require additional medical exams and increase your premiums.

 Who should consider adjustable life insurance?